Echolocation of bats in the Netherlands

 Daubenton's bat (Myotis daubentonii)

-Peak frequency often around 45 to 50 kHz - high start and low end frequency - short call length - rattle sound
+Peak frequency often around 45 to 50 kHz - FM calls - high start frequency and low end frequency - short call length - rattle sound

 Date of recording: 2024-07-08 Recorded by: Zsuzsanna Szabo Audio file: 919356